Matelda: Matelda's function

-Matelda's purpose in the Earthly Paradise is to baptize souls that have finishing purging their sins in Lethe and Eunoe.
+Matelda's purpose in the Earthly Paradise is to baptize souls that have finished purging their sins in Lethe and Eunoe.
 Although some commentators have suggested that her role as a baptizer is specific to Dante, similar to how the blessed souls present themselves to Dante in the celestial spheres of Paradiso, she commands Statius to follow her to Eunoe in Canto XXXIII, proving that she baptizes all souls before they ascend to Paradise.
 Matelda has also been compared to a priestess, though the Roman Catholic Church forbids women from being ordained as priests.
 Commentators have also argued that Matelda, whose sole function is to serve as the purifier of souls in the Earthly Paradise, is a representation of the innocence that can only be regained through a belief in Jesus Christ.

 Other commentators have noted that Matelda's earliest appearances draw similarities to the pastorella genre, though the notion of Matelda as a pastorella is quickly subverted.
 Dante's erotic feelings for Matelda and her presence in Canto XXVIII as a beautiful, solitary maiden in the woods have drawn comparison to Guido Cavalcanti's take on the pastorella, "In un boschetto trova' una pasturella."
 Despite Dante's initial depiction of Matelda, she quickly assumes the role of teacher and sister-in-Christ to Dante (the character) in Canto XXIX, where she scolds him and refers to him as frate, or "brother" (Purgatorio XXIX,15).
 Matelda, far from being a romantic interest for Dante, demonstrates the brotherly love found between the blessed souls of Paradise.

 Matelda has also been seen as a religious counterpart to Beatrice, representing the "active life" while Beatrice represents the "contemplative life."
 This representation of the two women is foreshadowed by Dante in Canto XXVII, where he has Dante (the character) dream of Leah and Rachel, Matelda and Beatrice's biblical counterparts (Purgatorio XXVII, 97–108).